hzeller/bant/README.md

                                     # (test without -e to see the difference)
- bant print //foo:bar   # Print specific target AST matching pattern bant print //foo/...   # Print all build files matching recursive pattern. bant workspace         # List all the external projects listed in workspace. bant list-packages -r  # List all the build files, follow dependencies bant list-targets ...  # List all targets in this project bant list-targets ... | grep cc_binary   # find all binaries build by project bant lib-headers       # For each header found in project, print exporting lib bant dwyu ...         # Look which headers are used and suggest add/remove deps
+ bant print //foo:bar   # Print specific target AST matching pattern bant print //foo/...   # Print all build files matching recursive pattern. bant workspace         # List _all_ the external projects listed in workspace. bant workspace ...     # List only targets needed in the root workspace bant workspace @googletest//...  # List workspace deps needed by given project bant list-packages -r  # List all the build files, follow dependencies bant list-targets ...  # List all targets in the root project bant list-targets ... | grep cc_binary   # find all binaries build by project bant lib-headers       # For each header found in project, print exporting lib bant dwyu ...         # Look which headers are used and suggest add/remove deps